mustafa-sibai/Blue-Flame-Engine/README.md

 # Blue Flame Engine
 A 3D/2D game engine that supports both DirectX 11, OpenGL 4.5 and OpenGL ES 3.0

+<b>**Note:- For the most recent build of the engine, please check out the unstable branch of the repository.</b>

 <b>Features:-</b>
 <ul>
 <li>Support for Windows, Linux, WebGL 2.0 and Android.</li>